confluentinc/ksql/design-proposals/klip-17-sql-union.md

 Under the hood this PR will require support for sub-queries to be added to our query planning pipeline.
 Each `SELECT` in the union will be added to the logical plan as a sub-query, and translated into a suitable physical plan, and ultimately building built into a single KS topology.

+The CLI will be updated to detect `INSERT INTO` statements and inform the user they are no longer supported, and what to do instead, linking to more documentation.
+This can be done through a general pattern that can be used for other removed statement types.

 ## Test plan